 4140 Steel at WMT

 4140 Steel – used in the most demanding of applications in several industries.

-4140 is composed of chromium, molybdenum, and manganese.
-This low alloy steel is ideal where its high fatigue strength, torsional strength, abrasion resistance, and toughness make it ideal for a number of applications.
+4140 steel is a low alloy steel composed of chromium, molybdenum, and manganese.
+This composition gives the steel its high fatigue strength, torsional strength, abrasion resistance, and toughness, making it ideal for a wide range of applications.

 4140 Properties and Specifications

 4140 steel is a chromium-, molybdenum-, and manganese-containing low alloy steel.
 It has high fatigue strength, abrasion and impact resistance, toughness, and torsional strength.

 - 4140 steel hex bar has an unpolished surface with standard tolerance.

 - SAE 4140 grade is low-alloy steel that contains chromium and molybdenum as strengthening agents.

 - Its characteristics include high strength and good machinability and can be heat treated for higher hardness.

 - This steel alloy is very versatile and has good atmospheric corrosion resistance and maintains its strength up to 600º F.